-Getting to Guildford from London
+Getting to Guildford From London

-To give you context for this post, downtown Guildford is built on a hill.
-The bottom of the hill is where the train station, river, and The Friary shopping mall are located.
+To give you context, downtown Guildford sits on a hill.
+The bottom of the hill is where the train station, river, and Friary shopping mall are located.

 Driving to Guildford

-The time it takes to drive from London to Guildford varies greatly on the time of day, whether you’re traveling on a weekday or weekend, and where in London you’ll be traveling from.
+The time it takes to drive from London to Guildford varies on the time of day, whether you’re traveling on a weekday or weekend, and where in London you’ll be traveling from.

-Expect anywhere from a 45 minute to a two or more hour drive.
+Expect anywhere from a 45-minute to a two or more hour drive.

-Wheelchair accessible parking in Guildford
+Wheelchair Accessible Parking in Guildford

 Parking is a challenge in London, and Guildford is no exception.

-- Upper High Street Car Park is located at the topmost part of town.
+- Upper High Street Car Park is located in the topmost part of town.
 From here, it’ll be a downhill stroll through Guildford.
 If someone else is driving and you’re a manual wheelchair user, they could pick you up at the bottom of town after you finish your explorations so that you don’t have to push uphill.

 You can view details about accessible parking lots in Guildford on Guildford Borough’s website.
-Here, they list every accessible parking lot in Guildford, the number of accessible spaces in each parking lot, and offer a PDF map.
+Here, they list every accessible parking lot in Guildford, the number of accessible spaces in each parking lot, and a PDF map.

 Bus to Guildford